By Reena Sewraz

-Haggling doesn't always come naturally, but Which? research suggests that it's easier than you may think and in some areas of life, it's becoming commonplace.
+Haggling doesn't always come naturally, but Which? research suggests that it's easier than you may think and for some purchases, it's becoming commonplace to question the price.

-How to save almost £500 a year by haggling
+How to haggle and save over £700 a year

-In November 2016, we surveyed more than 4,000 Which? members about their experiences of haggling over the price of several products and services, and most told us they had negotiated substantial discounts.
+In October 2017, we surveyed more than 2,000 people about their experiences of haggling over the price of a range of products and services, and 58% told us they had negotiated substantial discounts.

 For a rundown of service providers that are most receptive to haggling, as well as field-tested scripts to help you seal a better deal, see the following guides: